-When meeting a new client, a graphic designer needs to know who you are, what services does the business provides, which clients they serve and the sector they are in.
-The first meeting is an opportunity to get know each other and should result in a fruitful discussion.
+When meeting a new client, a graphic designer needs to know who you are, what services the business provides, which clients they serve and the sector they are in.
+The first meeting is an opportunity to get to know each other and should result in a fruitful discussion.

 Is the project intended for print or for online viewing?
 Each output comes with its own set of parameters, including a particular colour space and image dimension and resolution.
-If the incorrect parameters are provided, the project will require additional time for modification and can alter the look of the project.
+If incorrect parameters are provided, the project will require additional time for modification and can alter the look of the project.
 What type of document format do you require?
 A pdf document or do the images need to be used for various social media?
 This information is important to have as this sets up the document for proper output.